dakshbhatia/brainOS/docs/SHARED_CONFIGURATION_GUIDE.md

 }
 ```

-- **instanceId (string)**: Unique per Osaurus app run.
+- **instanceId (string)**: Unique per BrainOS app run.
-- **updatedAt (ISO‑8601 string)**: Last time Osaurus refreshed the file.
+- **updatedAt (ISO‑8601 string)**: Last time BrainOS refreshed the file.
 - **health (string)**: One of `starting` or `running`.
 - **port (int)**: HTTP port when `health == "running"`.
 - **address (string)**: Bind address (e.g., `127.0.0.1` or LAN IP) when running.
 - **url (string)**: Convenience URL when running.
 - **exposeToNetwork (bool)**: If true, server is reachable on the LAN; if false it is only on localhost.
-This may be toggled by the user in the UI or via `osaurus serve --expose` (with confirmation).
+This may be toggled by the user in the UI or via `BrainOS serve --expose` (with confirmation).

-When the server is stopping, stopped, or errored, Osaurus removes the instance directory/file.
+When the server is stopping, stopped, or errored, BrainOS removes the instance directory/file.

 ---

 ## Discovery strategy (recommended)

-1. Look in `~/Library/Application Support/com.dinoki.osaurus/SharedConfiguration/`.
+1. Look in `~/Library/Application Support/com.dinoki.BrainOS/SharedConfiguration/`.
 2. Enumerate all `<instanceId>` subdirectories.
 3. For each, read `configuration.json` if it exists.
 4. Filter to entries with `health == "running"`.